whatwg/streams/README.md

 For example, Node.js's "streams1" (version 0.6 and below) presented a push-based API that mapped directly to the underlying data source.
 So a stream for incoming HTTP POST request data would fire `"data"` events continually.
 A common problem was the desire to perform some asynchronous action, such as authentication, before consuming the stream.
 But while this asynchronous authentication was taking place, data events would be fired and lost.
 Worse, calling `pause()` on the request stream did not work, because the pause mapped directly to the underlying TCP primitive, which is only advisory.
 This forced authors to manually buffer incoming requests, which was easy to do incorrectly or inefficiently.

 The solution is to move the buffering logic into the stream primitive itself, removing the error-prone and easy-to-forget process it forces upon consumers.
-If you stop there, you end up with a push stream with  `pause()` and `resume()` methods that are not advisory, i.e. they reliably stop the flow of `"data"`, `"end"`, and `"close"` events.
+If you stop there, you end up with a push stream with  `pause()` and `resume()` methods that are not advisory, but instead reliably stop the flow of `"data"`, `"end"`, and `"close"` events.
 However, you can take this further, and use your internal buffer to unify both push- and pull-based data sources into a single pull-based streaming API.

 #### Composing Streams